HeinrichHartmann/data-sharing/README.md

 ## Successful examples of data sharing

 - Git & GitHub are great examples for a successful data sharing infrastructure
-  - Hash (sha1) based file and linking and addressing.
-There are no git ID's, only SHA-1 hashes to refer to files, commits, etc. Mutable meta-data points to nodes of Merkle trees.
+  - Use sha1-hashes (Merkle trees) for addressing files, trees and commits.
+Mutable meta-data (branches, tags) pointt to nodes of the tree.
   - De-centralization.
 Git is de-central by design.
 There is no central git server.
 All git checkouts are equal.
   - Separate Hosting Service and Data Sharing.
 GitHub is the dominant platform for hosting and viewing git repositories.
 But it's by no means the only one.
 Everyone can install open source